qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 Whenever the map has been panned, zoomed in/out (or some other action triggers a refresh), the map is rendered again within the current extent.
 The layers are rendered to an image (using :class:`QgsMapRendererJob` class) and that image is then displayed in the canvas.
-The :class:`QgsMapCanvas` class also controls refreshing of the rendered map.
+The :class:`qgis.gui.QgsMapCanvas` class also controls refreshing of the rendered map.
 Besides this item which acts as a background, there may be more **map canvas items**.
 Typical map canvas items are rubber bands (used for measuring, vector editing